mui/mui-x/docs/data/data-grid/export/export.md

 ### File encoding

 You can use `csvOptions` to specify the format of the export, such as the `delimiter` character used to separate fields, the `fileName`, or `utf8WithBom` to prefix the exported file with UTF-8 Byte Order Mark (BOM).
-For more details on these options, please visit the [`csvOptions` api page](/x/api/data-grid/grid-csv-export-options/).
+For more details on these options, please visit the [`csvOptions` API page](/x/api/data-grid/grid-csv-export-options/).

 ```jsx
 <GridToolbarExport